sisl/AA222Project1/README.md

 You should see `Pass: optimize does better than random search on [problem].` for all the simple problems.

 ### Prepare your README.pdf
 In addition to the programming aspect, you are also required to submit (also on gradescope) a PDF writeup, worth 50% of the assignment.
-It should contain the following information:- A description of the method(s) you chose.
+It should contain the following information:
+- A description of the method(s) you chose.
 - A plot showing the path for Rosenbrock’s function with the objective contours and the path taken by your algorithm from three different starting points of your choice.
 - Convergence plots for the three simple functions (Rosenbrock’s function, Himmelblau’s function, and Powell’s function).